- Blog Post

-The United States Africa Command (AFRICOM) has announced that three U.S. Army Special Forces, Green Berets, were killed while two were wounded in an ambush in western Mali.
+The United States Africa Command (AFRICOM) has announced that three U.S. Army Special Forces, Green Berets, were killed while two were wounded in an ambush in western Niger.
 There were also five Nigerien casualties.
 AFRICOM says that the operation was a routine training mission, not a combat operation.
 The perpetrators are unknown and, thus far, no group has claimed responsibility.
 Groups affiliated with al-Qaeda and the so-called Islamic State (IS) operate in western Niger, as do numerous criminal gangs involved in smuggling and kidnapping, and whose allegiance is constantly shifting.

 According to the New York Times, these are the first U.S. casualties from hostile fire in Niger.
 Across the Sahel region, American casualties of any sort have been few and far between, in part because the U.S. presence is very small.
 As part of the Trans-Sahara Counter Terrorism Partnership, the U.S. military provides training to Sahelian militaries, including Niger’s, but this involves relatively few U.S. civilian and military personnel.
 The Sahel is not an area of American tourism, there are limited economic interests, and most victims of kidnapping are European.
 Thus, there is little reason for a large U.S. presence.
 France, on the other hand, has a much more robust security relationship with the Sahelian states, most of which are francophone, and French casualties from hostile fire are accordingly much higher.
 So, too, is the number of French civilian victims, reflecting greater French economic interests and a tradition of French tourism in the region.